 If you live in the United Kingdom as a self-employed worker or business owner, you will be liable to pay UK corporation taxes, although what you are taxed on depends on whether you are classified as a resident or non-resident taxpayer in the UK.

 Generally, the same UK corporation tax rates and rules apply to residents and non-residents alike.
 While there are some minor rule variations between the two groups, the primary difference is that residents pay taxes on their world-wide income whereas non-residents are only taxed on their UK-based income.
-There are a number of factors that determine your tax-residence status; if you stay in the UK for at least 183 days, own UK real estate or work in the UK, you may be considered a resident for tax purposes.
-Read more details in our guide to UK taxes.
+There are a number of factors that determine your tax-residence status: if you stay in the UK for at least 183 days, own UK real estate, or work in the UK, you may be considered a resident for tax purposes.

 Income taxes are the responsibility of each individual – the UK does not recognise joint tax filings.
 In addition to personal income tax and reporting requirement covered in this guide to UK income taxes, there are also special reporting requirements and UK corporation taxes for self-employed workers or individuals acting as the responsible party for business tax.
 This guide outlines some of the conditions for UK self-employment tax and UK corporations taxes.